 You can also create custom versions of any of the templates supplied (by copying them and customising the copy; you cannot edit the standard templates) or create your own templates.
 Or you can mix and match custom templates, Essential Templates, Advanced Templates and Generic Sources.
 However, we advise you always use the same approach for the same source type!

-See Adding and Customising Source Templates in Version 7 for more on making the Templates you choose available and customising them to meet your needs.
+See Adding, Customising and Sharing Source Templates in Version 7 for more on making the Templates you choose available and customising them to meet your needs.

 How Many Sources do I Need?

 There are, broadly speaking, two approaches to creating Sources and citing those Sources.
 You’ll find these referred to in various places as Method 1 (“Source Splitters”) and Method 2 (“Source Lumpers”).

 “Splitters” create Sources at a very granular level — so every Birth Certificate, every Household Schedule within a Census, every entry in a Electoral Roll is a separate Source.
 All or almost all of the data needed to identify the Source and the relevant information within it goes in the Source record, and Citations hold little or no information.
 This approach results in the creation of large numbers of Source Records (which ƒh is very capable of dealing with, so you need not worry about creating ‘too many sources’).

 “Lumpers” prefer more general Sources — e.g Birth Certificates are a formal record of the birth of a child, and typically include the date and place of birth together with information about the parents., the 1881 Census records are national collections of population statistics.
 They usually record details about members of a household on a particular date, and are typically collected every ten years. (or even all Censuses) There is very little information in the Source record, other than perhaps where to find the collection of records, and much more information in the Citations.